wpilibsuite/allwpilib/README.md

 ```

 C++ simulation tasks (including plugins, gz_msgs, and wpilibcSim) all depend on gazebo_transport.
 In order for this to build you must have installed gazebo.
 See [The Gazebo website](https://gazebosim.org/) for installation instructions.
-If you prefer to use Cmake directly, the you can still do so.
+If you prefer to use CMake directly, the you can still do so.
 The common cmake tasks are wpilibcSim, frc_gazebo_plugins, and gz_msgs

 ```bash